adirkson/sea-ice-timing/sphinx/index.rst

 ==========================================
 ==========================================

-``NCGR`` is a Python package is for calibrating ensemble forecasts of ice-free dates and freeze-up dates using Non-homogenous Censored Gaussian Regression (NCGR).
+``NCGR`` is a Python package for calibrating probabilistic forecasts of ice-free dates and freeze-up dates using Non-homogenous Censored Gaussian Regression (NCGR) [1].
-``NCGR`` is currently in beta version and will be updated following publication of [1].

 Installation